go-ffstatic/ffstatic/README.md

 ## Basic Usage

 You can use `os/exec` to execute ffmpeg/ffprobe directly.
-I also recommend to use a ffmpeg wrapper, for example:
+I also recommend using ffmpeg wrappers, for example:

 - [xfrr/goffmpeg](https://github.com/xfrr/goffmpeg)